-Also, from now on, when I hear bickering I will hide under my bed and listen to Taylor Swift until it is over.
+Also, from now on, when I hear bickering I will hide under my bed and listen to Flo Rida until it is over.

-Overall, you have been surpassing my expectations at being kids.
+So far, you have been surpassing my expectations at being kids.
 You are excellent at lemonade drinking and ice-cream eating and have the expected heart-attack like reactions to things like cleaning rooms and eating foreign vegetables.
-You each contain the energy of 17 adults, and can jump on the trampoline with a vigor that would cause me to pee my child-bearing pants.
+You each contain the energy of 17 adults, and can jump on the trampoline with a vigor that makes me have to use the restroom just from watching.

 So far, I am very impressed.
 Good job being kids.

-Since we will have 33 more days together, I thought that I would take this time to give you your mid-summer child evaluations.
+Since we will have 65 more days together, I thought that I would take this time to give you your child-evaluations.

 You excel at being a son.
 In fact, next Tuesday I’m going to let you take over my position while I follow you around asking what we are doing today and if I can use the kindle.